jmcd/evidence/README.md

 Evidence
 ========

-Evidence is a simple app focused on providing the user with assurance that they have performed an important task, where they do not trust their own recolection.
+Evidence is a simple iOS app focused on providing the user with assurance that they have performed an important task, where they do not trust their own recolection.

 Use cases include: